danielballan/personal-blog/content/posts/2020-01-03-reader-protocol.md

 reader.container == 'dask.dataframe.core.DataFrame'
 ```

-This diverges from the neat simplicity of the original analogy---"Readers are
+This diverges from the original analogy---"Readers are just like files that
-just like files that return SciPy data structures when you read them."---but
+return SciPy data structures when you read them."---but it's a reasonable
-it's a reasonable mitigation of the return instability of ``read()``.
-The
+mitigation of the return instability of ``read()``.
+The complete Reader API
-complete Reader API would still be quite succinct and could be implemented in
+would still be quite succinct and could be implemented in less than 100 LOC in
-less than 100 LOC in most cases.
+most cases.

 ```py
 class SomeReader: